ivotron/quiho-popper/paper/paper.md

-discern whether there are a few orthogonal features that we could focus on, rather than looking at the totality of the 42 stressors, we applied principal component decomposition (PCA) [@wold_principal_1987a]. @Fig:pca shows the result.
-The figure shows the relative (blue) and cumulative (green) explained variance ratio.
+discern whether there are a few orthogonal features that we could focus on, rather than looking at the totality of the 42 stressors, we applied principal component decomposition (PCA) [@wold_principal_1987a]. @Fig:pca shows the relative (blue) and cumulative (green) explained variance ratio.
+The explained variance ratio is the amount of variability that a component removes from the dataset.
+The higher the variance associated to a component, the more the data can be explained by that component.
-As we can see, having 6-8 components would be enough to explain most of the variability in the dataset.
+Having 6-8 components would be enough to explain most of the variability in the dataset.
 This confirms what we observe in
 @Fig:corrmatrix, in terms of having many stressors that can be explained in function of others.
-However, doing so would cause the loss of information with respect to what stressors are explaining the prediction.
-Instead of trying to reduce the number, we decide to leave all the stressors in order to not lose this information.
+So the reader might wonder, why not remove stressors in order to simplify the analysis?
+If we use the correlation matrix, we would need to define an arbitrary correlation index threshold.
+If we use PCA, we lose information with respect to what stressors are explaining a prediction.
+Instead of trying to reduce the number of features, we decide to leave all the stressors in order to not lose any information or having to define arbitrary thresholds.
 Part of our future work is to address whether we can reduce the number of features with the goal of improving the models, without having to lose information about which stressors are involved in the prediction.